f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

   :align: center
   :scale: 70%

-An SNMPCommunity may be added for v1, v2, or both v1 and v2.
+An SNMP Community may be added for v1, v2, or both v1 and v2.

 .. image:: images/rseries_monitoring_snmp/image3.png
   :align: center